seamus-finn/seamus-finn.github.io/_projects/2026-Nutcracker.md

 where:

 * (L) is the length of the handle.
-* (a) is the distance parameter defined by the loading geometry.
+* (a) is the is the length from nut to bolt.
 * (x_m) is the location of maximum deflection.

-Using the known handle length and:
+Using the known lengths of

+L = 6.88
+and
 a = 2 cm

 the location of maximum deflection was calculated as: